daenney/daenney.github.io/_posts/2019-04-09-emulating-philips-hue-bridge.md

 are exposed by a controller directly attached to the strips running on a NodeMCU.

-The emulator discovers all "lightbulb" accessories on the MQTT broker and looks for the `hue`, `saturation`, `colorTemperature` and `brightness` characteristics.
+The emulator discovers all `lightbulb` accessories on the MQTT broker and looks for the `hue`, `saturation`, `colorTemperature` and `brightness` characteristics.
 If `hue` and `saturation` are found it fakes a Hue A19 Extended Color bulb. `colorTemperature` is exposed for bulbs